On this page

 As mentioned above, when applying for a vehicle type approval, you need to provide supporting documentation demonstrating the type of control you have indicated.
 This may include a QMS.

-More information on what is expected in a QMS for a vehicle type approval application is available in Appendices 2 and 3 in the Guide to vehicle type approvals and the QMS checklist for vehicle type approvals
+More information on what is expected in a QMS for a vehicle type approval application is available in Appendix 2 of the Guide to vehicle type approvals and the QMS checklist for vehicle type approvals

 Low ATM trailers

 Vehicle type approval applicants must keep their supporting information and all relevant documents up to date to satisfy eligibility criteria.
 For example, an appropriate QMS that demonstrates full control of the design, componentry and manufacturing process.

 More information on QMS is available in Appendices 2 and 3 of the Guide to vehicle type approvals for low ATM trailers (4.5t ATM or less).

 Component type approval